OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

             includeOrderNumberPrefix: boolean
             includeProgramCode: boolean
             includeTypeSuffix: boolean
+        requisitionTemplates:
+            - program: string
+              numberOfPeriodsToAverage: integer
+              columns:
+                  string:
+                      name: string
+                      label: string
+                      source: (USER_INPUT|CALCULATED|REFERENCE_DATA)
+                      displayed: boolean
+                      definition: string
+                      displayOrder: integer
 ```
 The following list explains all settings in the *parameters* section:
 * start/end date - set from what period data should be migrated into OpenLMIS system.
 By default the start date is set to today date minus 5 years and with first day of month.
 The end date is set to today date with last day of month.
 The format for dates is the following: YYYY-MM-DD
-* numberOfPeriodsToAverage - set number of periods to calculate value for average consumption in the requisition template
 * creator - when a requisition is created we need to set who create/submit/authorize/approve and so on.
 This field should contain a username.
 * requestedQuantityExplanation - the value of this field will be populated into *Requested Quantity Explanation* column in each requisition.
 * timeZone - set time zone for dates
 * orderNumberConfiguration - set how order code should be generated.
 By default a order code has the following pattern ```O${requsition_id}```.
+* requisitionTemplates - set requisition template for the given program.
+If the property is not set, there must be templates in database.
+  * program: define program code or ```__ALL_PROGRAMS__``` if all programs should have the same template.
+  * numberOfPeriodsToAverage - set number of periods to calculate value for average consumption in the requisition template
+  * columns - define columns in the given template.
+Each column have to have name, label, source type, define if it displayed, column definition ID and display order.

 #### configuration section
 ```
 tool:
     configuration:
-        createRequisitionTemplate: boolean
         accessFile: string
         olmis:
             dialect: string